Structural Engineers Association of New York (SEAoNY)

 Section 3 - Annual Meeting

-An annual meeting of the members commencing in the year 1996 shall be held during the month of September.
+An annual meeting of the members shall be held during the month of September.
 Elections for Officers and Board Members shall be held at the annual meeting or by an alternate approved method within ninety days prior to the annual meeting.

 Section 4 - Procedures